motero2k/dynamic-installer/README.md

 ```

 ## Usage

-Import the library's `installDependencies` function to start using it.
+Import the library's `installDependencies` function to start using it:

 ```javascript
 import { installDependencies } from 'dynamic-installer';
 ```

-### Basic Usage

-You can use `installDependencies` by passing a configuration object with `globalOptions` and an array of `dependencies`.
-Each dependency can have its own specific options, and you can control if global options are overridden or combined.

-#### Example
+The `installDependencies` function accepts a configuration object containing global options and a list of dependencies with specific options.

 ```javascript
 const options = {